Navigating Change. Unlocking Value. Leading Sustainably.

 Bill Esterson MP was elected as Chair of the Committee in September 2024,.
 This role includes leading parliamentary scrutiny of the Government’s approach to net zero and energy security, championing policies that support lower bills, green jobs and the deployment of world leading clean technologies.

-Impact & ESG Manager, Lightrock
+Impact and ESG Manager, Lightrock

 Caroline Truong joined Lightrock in 2022.
 Prior to Lightrock, Caroline worked at impact investment boutique iGravity, was a research associate at the Centre for Sustainable Finance & Private Wealth of the University of Zurich, and worked for a global accelerator supporting sustainable start-ups in the water space.